jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 ### G. Introduction to Bioinformatics

-### H. Bioinformatics Repositories for DNA, RNA, and Microbiome
+### H. Bioinformatics Repositories for DNA, RNA, and Microbiome Analysis